TMS Initiatives and Updates

 - American Society of Hematology (ASH) Ancillary Meeting: TMS attended the 2016 ASH Annual Meeting in December and hosted our third ASH ancillary Mast Cell Disorder Challenges meeting, bringing together specialist hematologists and drug company representatives for a discussion focused on formation of a US Network for Mast Cell Disorders, moderated by Jason Gotlib, MD, MS. We are planning our 2018 Challenges meeting in Atlanta, GA, also moderated by Jason Gotlib, MD, MS.

 - US Network for Mast Cell Disorders: During the Mast Cell Disorder Challenges meetings hosted by TMS, the need for creating a US Network of Mast Cell Disorder centers and specialists was identified.
-Under the leadership of Cem Akin, MD, PhD, and Jason Gotlib, MD, MS, as Co-Chairs, activities and planning for the formation of a US Network of Mast Cell Disorder centers and specialists are being initiated.
-TMS is committed to supporting activities that will lead to the formation of such a network.
+Under the leadership of Cem Akin, MD, PhD, and Jason Gotlib, MD, MS, as Co-Chairs, activities and planning for the formation of the American Initiative for Mast Cell Diseases (AIM) a network of Mast Cell Disease centers and specialists throughout North, Central and South America is being initiated and holding its inaugural meeting in May 2019.
+TMS is committed to supporting activities that will lead to the implementation of this network.
 At the European Competency Network for Mastocytosis Meeting in Paris in October 2017, this committee met and voted on the name of the American Initiative for Mast Cell Diseases, or AIM.
-This American network will ultimately expand to encompass all of North, Central, and South America.

 - Grants: The recipient of the 2017 AAAAI/TMS Research Award in Mast Cell Disorders including Mastocytosis and/or Mast Cell Activation Syndrome, Jeremy O’Sullivan from Northwestern University, was announced at the 2017 AAAAI Annual Meeting.
 TMS contributed $30,000 to this $60,000 award, and Valerie M. Slee, TMS Chair, was invited to participate in the award presentation.